Shopping Cart

 Description

 FITC is a green fluorescein derivative.
-FITC is often used to label biological macromolecules such as antibodies and proteins.
-FITC can also be used to label nucleic acids.
-FITC can be used as a fluorescent probe to detect cell viability, cell apoptosis, etc. FITC showed a maximum excitation wavelength of 494 nm and yellow-green fluorescence at a maximum emission wavelength of 520 nm.
+FITC is commonly used to label biomolecules such as antibodies, proteins, and nucleic acids.
+It can serve as a fluorescent probe for detecting cell viability, apoptosis, and other cellular processes.
+FITC has a maximum excitation wavelength of 494 nm and emits yellow-green fluorescence at its maximum emission wavelength of 520 nm.

 Cell Research